NVIDIA/cuda-quantum/docs/sphinx/install.rst

 Replace `<my-custom-token>` in the command above with your own password that you can freely choose.
 You will use this password to authenticate with JupyterLab;
-Go to https://bc.ngc.nvidia.com/jobs, click on the job you just launched, and click on the link under "URL/Hostname" in Service Mapped Ports.
+Go to the `job portal <https://bc.ngc.nvidia.com/jobs>`__, click on the job you just launched, and click on the link under "URL/Hostname" in Service Mapped Ports.

 .. note::